makototakahara/makototakahara.github.io/_posts/2024-01-08-at-the-top-of-my-bucket-list.md

 ![Comerica Park](/images/IMG_4711.jpeg)
 *Comerica Park, August 2023*

-Comerica Park and Detroit were underrated.
-It was on par with PNC Park and Oracle Park in terms of its beauty, the people were very friendly, and the game was electric.
-After Framber Valdez was pulled from the game after 7 no-hit innings, Parker Meadows pulled through with a walk-off home run.
-Most of all, I felt how important Miguel Cabrera, who started the 9th inning rally, was to this city.
+Comerica Park and Detroit, in my opinion, were underrated.
+It held its own in terms of beauty, comparable to PNC Park and Oracle Park.
+The people were exceptionally friendly, and the game itself was electric.
+Following Framber Valdez's impressive 7 no-hit innings, Parker Meadows secured the win with a walk-off home run.
+Above all, I sensed the significance of Miguel Cabrera, who initiated the 9th inning rally, to the city.

 ## Reflecting